Moustikitos/fast-curve/README.md

 # fast-curve
 `ctypes` implementation for bitcoin curve `secp256k1`.
-It is 100 times faster than pure python implementation.
+It is 100 times faster than pure python implementation and may be even faster if used in lower level development languages.

 ### Support this project